UNINETTSigma2/documentation/training/material/2023-spring-onboarding/q-and-a-day1.md

 Answer with o
 - Yes: ooooooo

 36. I had to leave early and will not be able to attend tomorrow.
 Please tell me where I can find the recordings.
-Thank you for such an informative course - Gerald
+Thank you for such an informative course.
-37.

-(Assume that "not yes means no")
+37. (Assume that "not yes means no")

-Will be displayed during exercise session and/or after todays lession if pressed on time.
+Will be displayed during exercise session and/or after todays lesson if pressed on time.

 ```{note}
 The example shows `mem=1G`, but this will not work on the current course allocation on FRAM.
 However, it is useful for you to then see what error slurm gives you.